haskellfoundation/hs-opt-handbook.github.io/src/glossary.rst

       See :ref:`What is Fusion <canonical-fusion>`.

+   HNF : Normal Forms

+      An expression that is in *head normal form* is a value which contains at least one :term:`thunk`.
+If the value does not contain any thunks, then it is said to be in normal form (:term:`NF`).
+See :cite:t:`jones1992implementing` Section 3.1 for more.

    Info Table : Runtime

       Every heap allocated object in the runtime system keeps an information